blaizard/bzd/tools/bdl/README.md

 ### Serialization

-The preprocessed artifacts is serialized and written to disk if and only if, it aslo includes dependencies.
+The preprocessed artifacts is serialized and written to disk if it aslo includes the resolution stage.

 ## Generators